Google Talk: 2015

 On February 3, 2015, Google sent a system message to users stating, "Google Talk app for Windows will stop working on Feb 16, 2015.
 It is replaced by the new Hangouts Chrome app."

 On February 13, 2015, Google developer Mayur Kamat posted a clarification that XMPP service relied-on by third-party chat apps would continue after the deprecation of the Windows-specific Google Talk client.

 After Google officially stopped supporting Google Talk for Windows on February 23, 2015, the application continued to function normally during an apparent grace period lasting until February 28.
 As of that date, connection attempts returned an error message stating "Username and password do not match."
 Those users received a notification e-mail stating, in part: "We noticed you recently tried using the Google Talk app for Windows.
 We wanted to let you know that this was discontinued on February 23rd, 2015.
 We recommend giving Hangouts a try so you can chat with all your Google contacts."

 The Google Talk for Windows application would purportedly still work by connecting through applications using the Jabber protocol including Pidgin and Gajim but could not connect directly through Google or Gmail.

 2017

 The Google Talk App for Android and the Google Chat tool in Gmail were discontinued on June 26, 2017, and no longer functioned.
-Users could still continue to use third-party XMPP clients to connect to the legacy Google talk server, but only for 1-on-1 chat with Hangouts users.
+Users could still continue to use third-party XMPP clients to connect to the legacy Google Talk server, but only for 1-on-1 chat with Hangouts users.

 2022

-In May 2022, Google announced that the ability to connect to Google Talk using third-party apps, which were the only remaining way to connect to Google Talk, would be shut down on June 16, 2022, rendering the service defunct.
+In May 2022, Google announced that the ability to connect to the legacy Google Talk server using third-party apps, which were the only remaining way to connect to Google Talk, would be shut down on June 16, 2022, rendering the service defunct.